guesswho1234/Rex/README.md

 ### Localhost

-First, install all the necessary R packages (see `init.R`) including their dependencies.
+Install all the necessary R packages (see `init.R`) including their dependencies.

-Second, start up via `shiny::runApp(appDir = 'base directory containing app.R', host = '127.0.0.1', port = 8180);` or, alternatively, via RStudio by
+Start up via `shiny::runApp(appDir = 'base directory containing app.R', host = '127.0.0.1', port = 8180);` or, alternatively, via RStudio by
 opening and running `app.R`.

 ### Heroku
 This setup was tested on the `heroku-22` stack.

-First, install the following buildpacks in the following order on your heroku app:
+Install the following buildpacks in the following order on your heroku app:
 - https://github.com/rricard/heroku-buildpack-dpkg.git
 - https://github.com/virtualstaticvoid/heroku-buildpack-r

-Second, set the following environment variables (called "*Config Vars*" on Heroku):
+Set the following environment variables (called "*Config Vars*" on Heroku):
 - `INCLUDE_DIR`: `/app/.dpkg/usr/include/poppler/cpp/`
 - `LD_LIBRARY_PATH`: `/app/.dpkg/usr/lib/x86_64-linux-gnu/:/app/R/lib/R/lib:/app/tcltk/lib`
 - `LIB_DIR`: `/app/.dpkg/usr/lib/x86_64-linux-gnu/`

-Third, deploy this repository to your Heroku app.
+Deploy this repository to your Heroku app.

-Fourth, make sure the web dyno is turned on.
+Make sure the web dyno is turned on.

 > [!NOTE]
 Heroku shuts down your application if you exceed the memory allocated to your dyno type.